Agenda

 4:30 PM

-• Why do they invest & what are their longer-term expectations and intentions?
+• Why do non-fusion entities partner with fusion & what are their longer-term expectations and intentions?

-• Who can partnerships with CVCs deliver to fusion companies beyond capital?
+• What can such partnerships deliver to fusion beyond capital and customer?

 5:20 PM